-MARFC's Water Resource Outlook for the southern portion of the Middle Atlantic reports that groundwater levels are generally near or below normal.
-The groundwater map below, created by the U.S. Geological Survey (USGS), Pennsylvania Water Science Center, shows that current water levels in monitoring wells in the Potomac basin range from "Below Normal" to "Normal", with most falling in the "Normal" category.
-In this map, the USGS defines "Normal" as between the 25th and 75th percentiles, and "Below Normal" as between the 10th and 24th percentile.
+MARFC's Water Resource Outlook for the southern portion of the Middle Atlantic reports that groundwater levels are near or above normal.
+The groundwater map below, created by the U.S. Geological Survey (USGS), Pennsylvania Water Science Center, shows that current water levels in monitoring wells in the Potomac basin range from "Below Normal" to "Above Normal", with most falling in the "Normal" category.
+In this map, the USGS defines "Normal" as between the 25th and 75th percentiles.